 I photograph at the beach a lot, so have often had to clone out a photobombing seagull in post processing.

 The sky is different though.
 It doesn’t surprise you by suddenly appearing out of nowhere, so you can plan for it.
-Consider excluding it from the image if you can do nothing to avoid overexposing it.
+Consider excluding it from the image if you can do nothing to avoid overexposing the sky.

 If you’re including the sky in the photo, to avoid overexposing it, try to balance the exposure of your subject with the background.
 You can do this with: